 Lyric: “And some things you just can’t speak about.”

-7. Our Feelings Can Change Over Time, And That’s Okay
+7. We Change Over Time, And That’s Okay

 Think about who you were and what you stood for 5 years ago, 10 years ago, even 15 years ago.
 Maybe you didn’t know how to handle that breakup gracefully, because you were overwhelmed by your emotions at the time.
 Maybe you regret some of the choices you made, because you didn’t have the self-awareness you do now.